Jesse Chisholm: Career

-In 1826, Chisholm became involved in working for a gold-seeking party, who blazed a trail and explored the region to present-day Wichita, Kansas.
-In 1830, Chisholm helped blaze a trail from Fort Gibson to Fort Towson.
+In 1826, Chisholm became involved in working for a gold-seeking party, who investigated and explored the region from Arkansas to present-day Wichita, Kansas.
+Around 1830, Chisholm helped again on similar gold-seeking expedition from Fort Gibson to Fort Towson.
 In 1834, Chisholm was a member of the Dodge-Leavenworth Expedition, who first contacted the southern Plains Indians on behalf of the United States federal government.

 In 1836, Chisholm married Eliza Edwards.
-They resided in the area of her father's trading post on the Little River near its confluence with the Canadian River in Indian Territory.
-Chisholm worked as a trader.
+They resided in the area of her father's trading post on the Little River near its confluence with the Canadian River in Indian Territory, where Chisholm briefly worked.